Skip to main content

 Kyle Kaniecki

-Kyle Kaniecki, PhD, is a Vice President of Life Sciences and Healthcare at NYCEDC where he leads efforts in supporting translational R&D to accelerate startup formation, IP creation, and job growth.
+Kyle Kaniecki, PhD, is a Vice President of Life Sciences and Healthcare at NYCEDC, where he leads efforts in supporting translational R&D to accelerate startup formation, IP creation, and job growth.
 Before joining NYCEDC, Kyle was Director of Operations for Perception Neuroscience, a VC-backed neuropharmacology company where he led preclinical development.
-He spent years at Columbia Technology Ventures supporting licensing activities and startups coming from Columbia University and led the development of the companion diagnostic for the blockbuster drug, Kalydeco.
+He spent years at Columbia Technology Ventures supporting licensing activities and startups coming from Columbia University, and led the development of the companion diagnostic for the blockbuster drug, Kalydeco.
 Kyle earned his PhD in Genetics & Development from Columbia University, his MS in Biotechnology from the Johns Hopkins University, and his BS in Zoology from UW-Madison.

 Monica Malowney

-Monica Malowney, MPH, is a Vice President for NYCEDC’s Life Sciences and Healthcare Initiative where she provides oversight for the Pandemic Response Institute and leads the team’s workforce development strategy to create a robust and diverse talent pipeline for NYC’s growing life sciences industry.
+Monica Malowney, MPH, is a Vice President for NYCEDC’s Life Sciences and Healthcare initiative, where she leads LifeSci NYC’s workforce development strategy to create a robust and diverse talent pipeline for NYC’s growing life sciences industry.
+Monica also provides oversight for the NYC Pandemic Response Institute.
 Monica joined NYCEDC from CUNY where she worked to connect employers and industry partners in the health and life sciences to the University and its 500,000+ students.
 Prior to this, Monica spent over a decade working in healthcare delivery research, redesign and reform, publishing research on behavioral health access and training of healthcare professionals.
-She earned her Master of Public Health from Boston University School of Public Health and bachelor's in clinical psychology from Tufts University.
+She earned her Master's in Public Health from Boston University School of Public Health and Bachelor's in Clinical Psychology from Tufts University.

 Kidd Solomon

-Kidd Duhe Solomon is a Senior Project Manager for Life Sciences and Healthcare at NYCEDC.
-At NYCEDC, Kidd manages the planetary health portfolio focused on using biotechnology to address climate change, the NYCIDA portfolio, the LifeSci NYC Expansion Fund.
-Prior to joining NYCEDC, Kidd worked in Washington, DC for the Aspen Institute, where he focused on increasing the impact of global social ventures with Fellows of the Aspen Global Leadership Network, and the US State Department, where he worked on a micro-entrepreneurship campaign to increase protections for entrepreneurs in the global south.
-Kidd holds a Master of Public Health from Columbia University and a BA in International Relations from Tulane University.
+Kidd Duhe Solomon, MPH, is an Assistant Vice President for Life Sciences and Healthcare at NYCEDC.
+At NYCEDC, Kidd manages the planetary health portfolio focused on using biotechnology to address climate change, while making NYC a leader in the expanding bioeconomy.
+Prior to joining NYCEDC, Kidd worked in Washington, D.C. for the Aspen Institute, where he focused on increasing the impact of global social ventures with Fellows of the Aspen Global Leadership Network, and the U.S. State Department, where he worked on a micro-entrepreneurship campaign to increase protections for entrepreneurs in the global south.
+Kidd earned his M.P.H. from the Mailman School of Public Health at Columbia University and his B.A. in International Relations from Tulane University.

 Justina Torres